Banana Pi the Case Mod edition:

 The version 1.0 case mod.

-- Got rid of my block erruptors as I did the math and they weren’t even profitable enough to supply power to them!
+- Got rid of my block erruptors as we did the math and they weren’t even profitable enough to supply power to them!

-- PNY 32gb USB stick actually died from all of the torrent’ing I was doing to this thing.
+- PNY 32gb USB stick actually died from all of the torrent’ing we were doing to this thing.
 USB sticks are not designed for constantly read-write access over a long duration like that.

 - Although it never overheated due to how breathable to the case was. it also collected lots of dust inside, which was annoying.